 Historically, the AZDPS requested EAS activation through KTAR News radio and WEA activation through the National Center for Missing and Exploited Children (NCMEC) for AMBER Alert activation.

 AZDPS now has the ability to send broadcasting agencies a direct activation request of AMBER Alerts, Blue Alerts and Silver Alerts.
 This allows for quicker delivery of a pre-recorded audio file that can then broadcasted by television and radio stations across Arizona (broadcaster’s discretion).
-Should the IPAWS system should fail, KTAR News 92.3 FM will continue to be a partner and back-up for activating the EAS alerts.
+Should the IPAWS system fail, KTAR News 92.3 FM will continue to be a partner and back-up for activating the EAS alerts.